Author Center

 Peer Review

-All articles submitted to the Polytechnic J. undergo a rigorous peer review process and are expected to meet high standards of academic excellence.
+All articles submitted to the Polytechnic Journal undergo a rigorous peer review process and are expected to meet high standards of academic excellence.
 Upon approval by the editor, submissions are sent to peer reviewers whose identities remain anonymous to the authors.
 Similarly, the authors' identities remain anonymous to the reviewers.
 The decision to accept or reject a manuscript is ultimately the responsibility of the editorial board, who consider the recommendations of the reviewers.

 In addition to standard peer review, our Research Integrity team may seek advice from external experts on submissions with serious ethical, security, biosecurity, or societal implications.
 The editorial board may consult with academic editors and other experts to determine appropriate actions, which may include recruiting reviewers with specific expertise, seeking assessment by additional editors, and/or declining to further consider a submission.